dimdenGD/ultimate-ws/README.md

 WIP

 ✅ - Full support (all features and options are supported)
-🚧 - Partial support (some options are not supported)
+🚧 - Partial support (some features are not supported)
 ❌ - Not supported

 #### WebSocket